-Jordan profile - media - BBC News
+Jordan profile

 The media take care not to cross editorial red lines and journalists are subject to surveillance by the intelligence services, says Reporters Without Borders.

-Security grounds are used to prosecute and sometimes jail journalists, the group says.
+Journalists rarely face violence or lengthy prison terms for their work, but they often self-censor, says Freedom House.

-TV is the most popular medium and domestic channels compete for audiences with pan-Arab stations, especially UAE-based MBC.
+TV is the most popular medium.
+State broadcaster Jordan Radio and TV Corporation's (JRTV) networks operate alongside dozens of commercial satellite stations, most of them carrying entertainment.

-Jordan Media City - one of the first such ventures in the region - aims to attract media investments and operates as a regional hub for satellite TV broadcasts.
+Jordan Media City is a hub for regional satellite TV broadcasters.

 BBC World Service radio in Arabic broadcasts on FM in Amman (103.1) and in northern Jordan (89.1).
 Private, music-based FM radio stations have sprung up.
+There are more than 40 licensed stations.

-Around 3.5 million Jordanians had internet access by mid-2016 (InternetLiveStats).
+Around 8.7 million Jordanians had internet access by 2019 (We Are Social/Hootsuite).

-The press law gives officials the power to block and censor websites.
+The press law gives officials the power to block websites.
 Site owners are responsible for posted comments and news websites must have a licence from the government.

-Facebook is the most popular social platform and is used by nearly 50% of Jordanians.
-Queen Rania has used YouTube for public diplomacy and she is active on Twitter.
+The use of social media, especially Facebook, is among the highest in the region.
+It has increased opportunities for public debate, and social platforms have been used to mobilise protests.

 The press

-- Ad Dustour ("The Constitution") ("The Constitution") - Arabic-language, privately-owned daily
+- Addustour ("The Constitution") - privately-owned daily

-- Al Ra'y - Arabic-language, privately-owned daily
+- Al Rai ("The Opinion") - privately-owned daily

-- Jordan Times - English-language daily, sister publication to Al Ra'y
+- Jordan Times - English-language daily, sister publication to Al Rai

 Television

-- Jordan Radio and Television - state-run, operates main network Channel One, sports network Channel Two, film network Channel Three and Jordan Satellite Channel
+- Jordan Radio and Television - state-run, operates Jordan TV and Sport TV

 Radio